-If complaints cannot be resolved informally, complainants may file a written complaint with the Director of Human Resources or Superintendent & CEO (if the complaint concerns the Director of Human Resources) as soon as possible after the events that give rise to the complainant's concerns.
+If complaints cannot be resolved informally, complainants may file a written complaint with the Chief of Staff or Superintendent & CEO (if the complaint concerns the Chief of Staff) as soon as possible after the events that give rise to the complainant's concerns.
 The written complaint should set forth in detail the factual basis for the complaint.

-In processing the complaint, Director of Human Resources (or designee) shall abide by the following process:
+In processing the complaint, Chief of Staff (or designee) shall abide by the following process:

-- 1. The Director of Human Resources or designee shall use his or her best efforts to talk with the parties identified in the complaint and to ascertain the facts relating to the complaint. - 2.
-In the event that the Director of Human Resources (or designee) finds that a complaint against an employee is valid, the Director of Human Resources (or designee) may take appropriate disciplinary action against the employee.
-As appropriate, the Director of Human Resources (or designee) may also simply counsel/reprimand employees as to their conduct without initiating formal disciplinary measures. - 3.
-The Assistant Superintendent of Business Services (or designee's) decision relating to the complaint shall be final unless it is appealed to the Superintendent & CEO.
+- 1. The Chief of Staff or designee shall use his or her best efforts to talk with the parties identified in the complaint and to ascertain the facts relating to the complaint. - In the event that the Chief of Staff (or designee) finds that a complaint against an employee is valid, the Chief of Staff (or designee) may take appropriate disciplinary action against the employee.
+As appropriate, the Chief of Staff (or designee) may also simply counsel/reprimand employees as to their conduct without initiating formal disciplinary measures. - The Chief of Staff's (or designee's) decision relating to the complaint shall be final unless it is appealed to the Superintendent & CEO.
 The decision of the Superintendent & CEO shall be final.